-Woks with a wooden handle are especially popular because the content in them requires intensive frying and stirring as well as the frequent movement of the pan.
+Woks with wooden handles are especially popular because the content in them requires intensive frying and stirring as well as frequent movement of the pan.

 2. Firm and Comfortable Grip

 Wooden handles have a safe and comfortable grip.
 This is an advantage when preparing food that requires tossing, stir-frying, or flipping.
-Wood is lighter than metal, so the pan with a wooden handle is lower weight than metal handled pans and is easier to hold and move when cooking and serving food.
+Wood is lighter than metal, so a pan with a wooden handle is lower in weight than metal-handled pans and is easier to hold and move when cooking and serving food.

 If you love to cook Asian dishes, a wooden handle will offer a tight grip while you are tossing and stirring ingredients in a wok.

 Some leading brands such as Le Creuset produce frying pans with wooden handles with ergonomics in mind.

 What are the Downsides of Pots and Pans with Wooden Handles?

 Unfortunately, cookware with wooden handles is not dishwasher safe.
 High temperatures and chemicals in the dishwasher have an adverse effect on the wood and can cause deformation and cracking o wooden parts of cookware f.
 A cracked handle not only affects the aesthetic appearance and functionality but is also a way for bacteria to collect and multiply.

 As a rule, cookware with a wooden handle should be washed by hand.
 Avoid soaking such cookware in water for a long time to keep wooden parts from warping and cracking.
 Make sure to wipe well after washing to eliminate moisture that can be absorbed.
 Then leave the pan to dry well.